H3llKa1ser/IT-and-Security-101/Security Operations/Secure Development Methodologies.md

 ### Designed to quickly build user interface components as requirements are gathered

+## Agile

+### Relies on feedback from application users and development teams as their primary control mechanism

+### TIP: You can go down or up or in a loop of the steps as many times as needed to.

 ## Open Web Application Security Project (OWASP)

 ### Provides a freely available listing of the top vulnerabilities found in web applications